Devolutions/devolutions-gateway/jetsocat/proxy/README.md

-# SOCKS4, SOCKS4a, SOCKS5, SOCKS5H, HTTPS implementation for jetsocat
+# SOCKS4, SOCKS4a, SOCKS5, SOCKS5H, HTTP(S) proxy implementation for jetsocat

-## Testing
+## Testing client-side

 Offline tests can be performed using standard `cargo test` command.